“Arguably the best big house rental in Cornwall: an eco-luxe barn restoration with indoor pool, cinema and much more (sleeps up to 26)”

 The Barn has a slightly more contemporary feel.
 Re-used floorboards have been made into a large dinner table supported by legs cut from an old telegraph pole.
 You can seat 12 comfortably on stylish Harry Bertoia and colourful Charles Eames chairs.

 Step through to the Map Room (or 'walkers' den') to find a little hideway.
 Upstairs the vast Granary Room provides a stunning chill-out zone.
 Light the fire, lounge around on sofas, rocking chairs or beanbags made from old coffee sacks.
 Choose a book, drift off or wind down the giant screen to watch a movie (there's a DVD library).

-Its 5 bedrooms sleep 10.
+Its 5 bedrooms sleep 10 (no extra beds allowed).
 Downstairs are Kestrel (with quirky train tickets on the wall) and Goldfinch; upstairs are Peregrine, Kingfisher and Barn Owl (named because they saw a Barn Owl here during renovation).
 All have pretty colour schemes but with Peregrine you get a navy blue rolltop bath as well as an eco-powered skylight.
 Click here for the Floor Plan.

 - Air conditioning

 - Cots Available

 - Ipod dock